BECOME A MENTEE

-The UBC School of Community and Regional Planning (SCARP) Mentoring Program focuses on the unique needs of the planning student population through a tri-mentoring model that matches a first-year and second-year Master of Community and Regional Planning (MCRP) student with a planning professional with a similar discipline or interests.
-This structure allows first-year students to gain knowledge from both an upper-year student and a professional planner, while second year students gain the opportunity to be both a mentor and a mentee.
+The program focuses on the unique needs of the planning student population through a tri-mentoring model that matches a first-year and second-year Master of Community and Regional Planning (MCRP) student with a planning professional with a similar discipline or interests.
+This structure allows first-year students to gain knowledge from both an upper-year student and a professional planner, while second-year students gain the opportunity to be both a mentor and a mentee.

 - Start to build a professional network with industry professionals and student peers

-- Expand your knowledge about the planning profession
+- Expand your knowledge about planning professions

 - Learn from established planners and gain exposure to new ideas and opportunities